 Ms. Wood is a Principal of CompaniesWood, a consulting firm that specializes in advising and investing in early stage companies.
 She is active in economic development issues in Kentucky.
 She has two daughters and lives in Louisville.

-Bindu is a Managing Director in the New York Office and one of the firm’s senior technical consultants.
-She has over 15 years of experience advising clients on the US and international legal, tax and regulatory aspects of designing and structuring incentive programs, employment agreements, and severance and change-of control plans.
-Bindu has worked with both domestic and foreign publicly traded and privately held companies, as well as IPO companies.
+She has over twenty years of experience advising clients on the US and international legal, tax and regulatory aspects of designing and structuring equity incentive programs, employment agreement, and severance and change-of control plans.
+Bindu has worked with both domestic and foreign publicly traded and privately held companies as well as pre-IPO companies.

-Before joining FW Cook, Bindu was a partner and the Head of Executive Compensation at Linklaters LLP, an international law firm.
-Prior to that she was an attorney in the corporate and executive compensation departments of Sullivan & Cromwell LLP.
+Before joining Frederic W. Cook & Company, Bindu was a partner and the Head of Executive Compensation at Linklaters LLP, an international law firm.
+Prior to that she was an attorney in the corporate and executive compensation departments at Sullivan & Cromwell LLP.

-Bindu is a member of the New York State Bar, and received her J.D. and B.S. (with distinction) degrees from New York University.
-She has authored several of the firm’s client alerts and regulatory comment letters, and writes and speaks frequently at regional and national American Bar Association, American Law Institute, NASPP and Practicing Law Institute events.
+Bindu is a member of the New York State Bar and received her J.D. and B.S. (with distinction) degrees from New York University.
+She writes and speaks frequently at regional and national ABA, American Law Institute, NASPP and PLI events.

 Dennis Whalen is the Leader of the KPMG Board Leadership Center, which champions outstanding governance to help drive long-term corporate value and enhance investor confidence.
 Through an array of programs and perspectives—including KPMG’s Audit Committee Institute, Private Markets Governance, the WomenCorporateDirectors Foundation, and more—the Center engages with directors and business leaders to help articulate their challenges and promote continuous improvement.
 Drawing on insights from KPMG professionals and governance experts worldwide, the Center delivers actionable thought leadership—on risk and strategy, talent and technology, globalization and compliance, financial reporting and audit quality, and more—all through a board lens..
 Dennis is a frequent speaker on board governance and audit committee issues.